hoodiehq-archive/documentation/tutorials/installation/development-osx.md

 ### Step Seven – Edit your first hoodie files

-To start creating you own app there are two files you'll want to copy.
+To start creating you own app there are two files you’ll want to copy.
 In `/hoodietut/www/` copy `index.html` and name the copy `new.html`.
 In `/www/assets/` copy `main.js` and rename the copy to `new.js`.

 Now open `new.html` and the last line should be ...